AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsection{Architecture Design}

 For generalization, AlignRec only contains three necessary modules: The multimodal encoder module $MMEnc$ aligns the vision and text modality knowledge into one unified representation.
-The aggregation module $Aggregator$ aggregates the neighbors' information with the help of $\mathcal{G}$.
+The aggregation module $Aggregator$ aggregates the neighbors' information with $\mathcal{G}$.
 The fusion module $Fuser$ fuses multimodal and ID-based representations for recommendation.
-The goal is to generate aligned item's and user's representations $\mathbf{h}_{i}$ and $\mathbf{h}_u$ for top-K recommendation.
+The goal is to produce item and user representations $\mathbf{h}_{i}$ and $\mathbf{h}_u$ for top-K recommendation.